BoredLabsHQ/Horus/README.md

 # Horus
-StarkNet CTF to learn about security challenges in Cairo
+StarkNet CTF to learn about security challenges in Cairo.

-Date: 22th july 2022
-Location: Paris & remote
+Date: 22th july 2022 | Location: Paris & remote

 ## Resources
 Some usefull information to start with Cairo, complete challenges and learn about StarkNet.